Tips for using your insurance to pay for therapy

 More and more people are using insurance to pay for their mental health treatment.
 At Shift Counseling, PC, we think this improved access is a very good thing!
 If you’re struggling with depression, anxiety, trauma, or stress related issues, help is available.

-Finding an in-network provider
+Your best bet for affordable mental health treatment: Finding an in-network provider

 Even if your policy provides coverage for mental health services, finding a provider and understanding your benefits can still feel overwhelming.
-The most direct way to get the information you need to move forward is to call your insurance company directly.
+The most direct way to get the information you need to move forward is to call your insurance company.
 Somewhere on your insurance card, there should be a “customer service” number, that you can call.
 Yes, you may sit on hold for a while, but someone from the insurance company should be able to provide you with a list of in network providers and explain what your out of pocket costs will be.

 What types of insurance is Shift Counseling, PC in network with?

-We are in network with BCBS PPO, Blue Choice PPO, many Aetna plans, and Cigna/Evernorth.
+Shift Counseling, PC is in network with BCBS PPO, Blue Choice PPO, many Aetna plans, and Cigna/Evernorth.

 What if I have County Care, Medicaid, Medicare, or a Managed Care version of Medicaid?